telefonicaid/thinking-cities/docs/device_api.md

 }
 ```

 This example will tell the device to turn to left.
-Note that different from UL the device id is not included in the payload.

 In the case of complex commands requiring parameters, the `commandValue` could be used to implement parameter passing.
 E.g: